 “I’ve always wanted to take him to the top of the Empire State Building,” Barry muses, “but there are a lot of insurance problems…I’m still working on it.”

 With Barry, you’re never quite sure when he’s telling you straight and when he’s pulling your leg.
-(If you doubt it, check out his account of how he and Laurel met, in July’s article.
+(If you doubt it, check out his account of how he and Laurel met, in the profile.
 It’s a doozy.)

 And, in case you’re thinking Snoopy is only fun and games, know that when Barry says he “does anything,” that includes earning his keep at the ranch, too.